How are career choices made by the average person?

 It is not too sacred ground to ask a potential career counselor what her worldview is on these issues and whether or not she discusses these issues on a regular basis with other clients.

-To incorporate our spiritual needs into career counseling sessions, lines up with valid career development theory.
+To incorporate a person’s spiritual needs into career counseling sessions is in line with valid career development theory.

 Other topics related to this career development article include: